- 2 Dec 2015

 Framework Agreement (FA)

-On 22 November 2011 the President of the ECB, Mario Draghi, transmitted the Framework Agreement to the boards of CSDs which had signed the Memorandum of Understanding (MoU) in 2009.
-The FA will become effective from the moment it is signed by the parties to the Agreement.
+On 22 November 2011 the President of the ECB, Mario Draghi, transmitted the Framework Agreement to the boards of CSDs which had previously agreed to participate in T2S.
+The FA becomes effective when it is signed by the parties to the Agreement.

 Currency Participation Agreement (CPA)

-On 23 February 2012 the Governing Council endorsed the T2S Currency Participation Agreement ( download ) and the related schedules.
-The CPA shall govern the relationship between the Eurosystem and non-euro area central banks that wish to make their currency available in T2S.
-The CPA comprises the main document that contains all of the contractual provisions (the “core CPA”) and the more technical and operational schedules that are annexed to the agreement and form an integral part of it.
-The schedules cover, inter alia, the T2S Programme Plan, User Testing, User Migration, Service Level Agreement, Governance, and Change Management.
+On 23 February 2012 the Governing Council endorsed the T2S Currency Participation Agreement ) and the related schedules.
+The CPA governs the relationship between the Eurosystem and non-euro area central banks that wish to make their currency available in T2S.
+It is the main document that comprises all of the contractual provisions (the “core CPA”) and the more technical and operational schedules that are annexed to the agreement and form an integral part of it.
+The schedules cover, among other things, the T2S Programme Plan, user testing, user migration, the Service Level Agreement, governance and change management.

-On 18 July 2012, the Governing Council adopted the recast of the T2S Guideline (ECB/2012/13) .
-The Guideline is the cornerstone of the legal framework for T2S and the basis for all other legal agreements to come in place in the future.
+On 18 July 2012, the Governing Council adopted the recast of the T2S Guideline (ECB/2012/13).
+The Guideline is the cornerstone of the legal framework for T2S and the basis for all other future legal agreements.

 - 21 Jan 2016